 PROFILE: The Bay & Paul Foundations was created in 2005 when The Bay Foundation and the Josephine Bay Paul and C. Michael Paul Foundation merged into one.
 Josephine Bay Paul established the former foundation with her first husband and the latter with her second husband.
 The foundation seeks to create “vibrant communities whose skillful collaborations assure just and ecologically robust outcomes for present and future generations” and to support a social movement that creates a just and ecologically sound society.
 The Bay & Paul Foundations support visual arts through two different funding streams: Educational Applications of Cultural Collections and Arts & Humanities Education.

-As it relates to visual arts programs, the foundation's Educational Applications of Cultural Collections sector focuses on museums, in the context of conservation and preservation, including training programs that teach and promote conservation and preservation.
-The Bay & Paul Foundations compound the education emphasis of this giving area by stating a a preference for "projects and initiatives that support youth in becoming agents of change encountering a world of burgeoning challenge and opportunity."
+As it relates to visual arts programs, the foundation's Educational Applications of Cultural Collections sector prioritizes museums, in the context of conservation and preservation, including training programs that teach and promote conservation and preservation.
+The Bay & Paul Foundations compound the education emphasis of this giving area by stating a preference for "projects and initiatives that support youth in becoming agents of change encountering a world of burgeoning challenge and opportunity."

-Through Arts & Humanities Education, recent visual arts grants have gone to The Millay Colony for the Arts ($11,000) in Austerlitz, NY; Studio in a School ($8,000) in New York, NY; and BRIC Arts ($7,500) in Brooklyn, NY.
+Through Arts & Humanities Education, past visual arts grants supported The Millay Colony for the Arts ($11,000) in Austerlitz, NY; Studio in a School ($8,000) in New York, NY; and BRIC Arts ($7,500) in Brooklyn, NY.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)